sad teen

 Being a teenager isn’t easy.
 Teenagers go through many different changes internally and externally.

-Here is how you can help your teen cope with grief.
+Here are some ways you can help your teen navigate their feelings of loss and cope with grief.

 Help Them Keep a Routine